 Composite scores hide the asymmetry where the actual risk lives.
 Score each dimension separately or stop scoring.

 Independent dimension scoring matters because asymmetry is where production incidents and regulatory exposure live.
 A company can be Stage 3 on platform capability and Stage 1 on governance.
 The platform team has built an agent runtime, deployed eval pipelines, manages model costs across three providers.
-Meanwhile legal has approved zero customer-facing use cases, the risk register does not mention model failure modes, and there is no audit trail for agent decisions.
+Meanwhile legal has approved zero customer-facing use cases, the risk register doesn't mention model failure modes, and there's no audit trail for agent decisions.
 That asymmetry is the production incident waiting to happen.
 The platform exists.
-The governance to deploy it safely does not.
+The governance to deploy it safely doesn't.
 A composite score of '2.2' obscures both facts.

 Independent scoring also enables correct investment sequencing.
 If governance is at Stage 1 and platform is at Stage 3, the next move is obvious — invest in governance until it reaches Stage 2, then reassess.
-A composite score does not tell you that.
-It tells you you are at '2.0,' which means almost nothing.
+A composite score doesn't tell you that.
+It tells you you're at '2.0,' which means almost nothing.

 The five dimensions below each carry a 0–4 score, for a total composite of 0–20.
 Read the profile.
 The number is the byproduct.